 Once you’ve gone through the testing process and you’re happy with your solution, you can roll it out across your entire organization and see whether it’s scaling well.
 You should then put a monitoring program in place to look at how many user provisioning requests are being made, how many need to be handled manually, what internal audit findings say about security and compliance, and whether end users are satisfied.

-One of my favorite tools for managing access rights and user provisioning is the SolarWinds® Access Rights Manager (ARM).
+One of my favorite tools for account management and user provisioning is SolarWinds® Access Rights Manager (ARM).
 ARM has several key features making it highly capable of fulfilling user provisioning needs for small- to medium-sized businesses, and large enterprises.

 About provisioning, ARM can set up new accounts quickly and can do so on an individual basis or in a more general way with standardized templates.
 To reduce administrator overheads, you can also use ARM to set up access rights to be granted by the data owner, rather than the administrator having to do everything.
 It can then look at how you have provisioned your accounts and what access has been given to determine which accounts are high risk and should be monitored closely.